Proverbs 2 – The Protective Power of Wisdom

 ii.
 Knowledge is pleasant to your soul: “Spiritual joy mortifies sin.
 His mouth hankers not after homely provision that hath lately tasted of delicate sustenance.
 Pleasure there must be in the ways of God, because therein men let out their souls into God, that is the fountain of all good; hence they so infinitely distaste sin’s tasteless fooleries.”
 (Trapp)

 b.
 Discretion will preserve you: We need God’s protection to gain wisdom (Proverbs 2:7-8), but wisdom also protects us.
-Understanding will keep you from many foolish and harmful consequences in life.
+Understanding will keep you from many foolish choices and harmful consequences in life.

 2. (12-15) Wisdom rescues us from wicked men.